Law School Applications: LSAT or GRE?

 The second question is whether you’ve already taken the LSAT.
 If so, there’s no point in taking the GRE.
 LSAC will forward your LSAT scores to all schools you apply to, and all law schools require you to submit LSAT scores if you’ve taken the test.
 No school allows you to substitute your GRE for your LSAT.
 And there’s not yet any clear indication that a very strong GRE would help an applicant overcome a less impressive LSAT.

-Both the LSAT and the GRE test reading comprehension and writing, but only the GRE actually scores the writing sections.
+Both the LSAT and the GRE test reading comprehension and writing, but only the GRE actually scores the writing section.
 The LSAT requires an essay—which you take separately, on your own, not as part of the formal test administration.
 But that essay is simply forwarded to the law schools and not scored.
-The GRE essays—there are two—are graded and make up a third of your GRE score.
+The GRE essay is graded.
 The reading comprehension/verbal sections are also structured differently and test somewhat different skills.

 The GRE has math, while the LSAT has “logic games.”
 The GRE’s math sections will feel somewhat familiar from your SAT or ACT experience before college.
 The LSAT’s logic games will only feel familiar to you if you’ve ever been a fan of logic puzzle books.
 For most test-takers, though. the logic games feel a little bit like reading a foreign language for the first time.
 That said, they’re also thought to be the most learnable part of the test, through focused prep.
 And if you’re math-phobic, the good news is there’s no actual math on the LSAT.
 If, on the other hand, math has been a strong suit for you so far, then the GRE might be more appealing, since it will test skills you’ve already acquired.